What is influencer marketing? Complete guide for 2025

 Brand ambassadors are long-term advocates who consistently represent your brand over time.
 They’re often customers who genuinely love your products and promote them naturally.

-Key Difference: Brand ambassadorships are ongoing relationships, while influencer partnerships can be one-time collaborations.
+The difference: Brand ambassadorships are ongoing relationships, while influencer partnerships can be one-time collaborations.

 How they work together